 By Robert Hood on February 13, 2020

 Over the past three years, the annual Facilities Services Campus First Impressions Contest has transformed 36 campus eyesores into inviting spaces that enrich the working environment at UC San Francisco.
 And this year, Facilities Services is raising the stakes to provide up to $15,000 per project, up from $10,000 offered in the first three years of the contest.
-The deadline for applications is April 15.
+The new deadline for applications is July 1.

 This year’s First Impressions Contest will accept entries from both campus and UCSF Health!
 UCSF Health entries will be forwarded to appropriate leadership for consideration and campus entries will remain the same as previous years.
 Projects typically include one or more of the following: carpet, paint, deep cleaning, plants or landscape, or other similar items.
 To date, more than 36 projects have been completed!